sjanzou/pecos/documentation/devicetoclient.rst

 **DAQ (Data Acquisition)**
 The DAQ section of the configuration file defines the devices to be polled, the database that will store the data, and the collection interval and number of retries.
-The number of devices can range from 1 to N.  The database credentials include the host ip address, MySQL port (typically 3306), database name, table name, username, and password.
+The number of devices can range from 1 to N.  The database credentials include the host ip address (127.0.0.1 or localhost for local storage),
+MySQL port (typically 3306), database name, table name, username, and password.
 The collection section defines the polling intervale (seconds) and the number of retries if a connection error occurs.